What do you think of SolidWorks?

 I’ve heard the virtues of SolidWorks for years.
-As you know from our Tip of the Month feature of the past we have been an avid supporter (and vocal critic) of PTC products like Pro/Engineer.
+As you know from our Tip of the Month feature of the past we have been an avid supporter (and outspoken critic) of PTC products like Pro/Engineer.
 This is not to say we are closed-minded, not at all.
-We have been dabbling in SolidWorks and other software for many years, but last year we took the big dive and went all in with SolidWorks.
+We have been dabbling in SolidWorks and other CAD software for years, but last year (May 2016) we took the big dive and went all in with SolidWorks.
 I’m not sure if that was a disaster or a success.
 Certainly there are good things about SolidWorks, but the company, Dassault Systèmes, seriously over sells their product.

 - First, in the sales process with lots of patience answering all our questions and giving project specific demos.

 - Second, with instruction in the many classes.
 Including going over and above after class to drill in much deeper.

 - Finally, and maybe especially, with technical support.
 They are always cheerful as they guide through rough waters.
 With their help we learn a ton, find work-arounds, and unfortunately identify software shortcomings and bugs.

 Good job Alignex.
 You do customer service right, and it shows.
 You get the gold star.
 Thank you!

 I recently received the SolidWorks Service Renewal invoice, which gave pause to reflect.
 Of course we’re expecting it.
 And, I have given it a lot of thought, but I’m not sure what to do.